Arrested or detained overseas

 The Australian Government cannot get you out of prison.

-If you are arrested overseas, you may face a significant period of detention before your case comes to trial.
-Legal and administrative processes may be substantially different from those in Australia and slow by our standards.
+You may face a significant period of detention before your case comes to trial.
+Legal and administrative processes and prison conditions vary from country to country, and may be substantially different from those in Australia.
+If you are sentenced to a prison term you will generally be expected to serve your sentence in the country in which you are detained.

 We will do everything in our power to assist Australians who are arrested or in prison overseas, but we must also work within the legal and administrative processes that apply in the country of arrest or imprisonment.